bitfireAT/davx5-manual/accounts_collections.rst

 Account names
 =============

-When creating a DAVx⁵ account, you have to enter the account name.
-This account name (which will be shown in the DAVx⁵ accounts list and in Android Settings / Accounts / DAVx⁵) is used as the
-``ORGANIZER`` email address for group-scheduled events.
-So:
+When setting up a DAVx⁵ account, you will be asked for the account name.
+This account name (which will be shown in the DAVx⁵ accounts list and in Android Settings / Accounts / DAVx⁵) is used as email address for scheduling (when events have attendees), so:

-.. note:: If possible, always use your email address as DAVx⁵ account name.
+.. note:: If you're using CalDAV with an account, always use your email address as account name.

-During initial resource detection, DAVx⁵ queries the ``calendar-user-address-set`` of the CalDAV principal URL and suggests the first email address as account name.
-If the property is not available, the user name/email address used for login is suggested as account name.
+During initial resource detection, DAVx⁵ queries the ``calendar-user-address-set`` of the CalDAV principal URL and suggests found email addresses as account name.

 The account name must be unique, i.e. you can't have two DAVx⁵ accounts with the same account name.
-This could be relevant if you need separate accounts for CalDAV and CardDAV.
-In this case, use your email address as account name for the account to be used for CalDAV and another account name (like "My CardDAV Server") for the account to be used for CardDAV.
+This is important if you need separate accounts for CalDAV and CardDAV.
+In this case, use your email address as account name for the CalDAV account and another account name (like "My CardDAV Server") for the CardDAV account.